BryanWilhite/Blog/presentation/entry/2016/2016-03-12-the-youtube-api-and-oauth-confirmation.md

     this.TestContext.WriteLine("URI: {0}", uri);
     var responseString = (WebRequest.Create(uri) as HttpWebRequest).DownloadToString();
     this.TestContext.WriteLine(responseString.EscapeInterpolation());
-}

-The methods `DownloadToString()` and `EscapeInterpolation()` are my personal crap and can be disregarded (I haven’t had a chance to consider “upgrading” to `HttpClient`).
+}The methods `DownloadToString()` and `EscapeInterpolation()` are my personal crap and can be disregarded (I haven’t had a chance to consider “upgrading” to `HttpClient`).
 The point is all of this work is being done with plain old .NET (no NuGet packages from Google).

 ## Calling the YouTube API to get a list of Channel IDs from my Subscriptions

 None of the above is possible without a Channel ID.
 The quickest way I know how to get a bunch of these IDs is by reading my own subscription data.
-This is the part that will require OAuth so I have to run something like this in Visual Studio (using `Google.Apis`, `Google.Apis.Auth` and `Google.Apis.YouTube.v3` NuGet packages):
+This is the part that will require OAuth so I have to run something like this in Visual Studio (using `Google.Apis`, `Google.Apis.Auth` and `Google.Apis.YouTube.v3` NuGet packages):[TestMethod]

-[TestMethod]
 [TestProperty("googleClientMetadataFile", "GoogleClientMetadata.json")]
 [TestProperty("googleSubscriptionsFile", "GoogleSubscriptions.json")]
 [TestProperty("userName", "bryan.wilhite")]